Unomars4/abstract/README.md

-# Abstract 🎭 🖌️
+# Abstract

-💡 Just a collection of my thought experiments.😛
+Just a collection of my thought experiments.